MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-the-cache.md

 ## Handling cache drive failures

-When a cache drive fails, any writes which have not yet been de-staged are lost to the local server, meaning they exist only on the other copies (in other servers).
+When a cache drive fails, any writes which have not yet been de-staged are lost *to the local server*, meaning they exist only on the other copies (in other servers).
 Just like after any other drive failure, Storage Spaces can and does automatically recover by consulting the surviving copies.

 For a brief period, the capacity drives which were bound to the lost cache drive will appear unhealthy.
 Once the cache rebinding has occurred (automatic) and the data repair has completed (automatic), they will resume showing as healthy.